 We hope that in your search for where to stay in Venice Dorsoduro may be a nice option.
 Please tell us your favorite places in the comments below!

-Don’t forget to download the Prontopia app before you arrive to connect with a Local Venetian for help getting where you need to go from your local connection in the city.
+Don’t forget to sign up for Prontopia before you arrive to connect with a Local Venetian for help getting where you need to go from your local connection in the city.

 Visualizza questo post su Instagram